 Unacceptable Behavior is defined as lack of consideration for others.
-Such things as comments that hurt others, horseplay, and lack of courtesy fall into this category.
+Such things as comments that are racist, gender-biased, or otherwise considered hate speech, physical harm to others, horseplay, and lack of courtesy fall into this category.
 Unacceptable behavior such as being disruptive in class will be initially handled by the classroom teacher.
 If the behavior continues and all efforts by the teacher and advisor have failed to correct the behavior, the student will be referred to the Dean of the Middle School.
 The Dean of the Middle School will then speak with the student and decide upon appropriate behavior consequences, and the Head of the Middle School will be kept apprised.
 The Head of Middle School will address behavior issues that continue to escalate, endanger others, or for any use of obscene, offensive, or disrespectful language at school or during school-sponsored activities that may result in the student being sent home for the day.